-I spent eight years of my journalism career working as a political reporter on Parliament Hill (equivalent to a White House Correspondent in the U.S.), travelling with senior political leaders around the globe.
+I spent eight years of my 20-year journalism career working as a political reporter on Parliament Hill (equivalent to a White House Correspondent in the U.S.), travelling with senior political leaders around the globe.
 I was also named the first fulltime female foreign correspondent for the Canadian network CTV National News when I got the plum posting as Beijing Bureau Chief.

 I spent four years reporting on the economic and social revolution that was sweeping Asia.
 For my work there, I was nominated for a Gemini, Canada’s top journalist award in 1995.